mindfiredigital/react-text-igniter/CONTRIBUTING.md

-# Contributing to TextIgnite JS
+# Contributing to React Text Igniter

-We welcome and appreciate your contribution to TextIgnite JS.
+We welcome and appreciate your contribution to React Text Igniter.
 These guidelines will help ensure a smooth and collaborative process for everyone.

 ## How Can You Contribute?